Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 960 is a lot (about 100%) better at anisotropic filtering than the Radeon HD 6770. (explain)
+Texel RateThe GeForce GTX 960 is a lot (more or less 100%) faster with regards to anisotropic filtering than the Radeon HD 6770. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 960 is a better choice, by a large margin. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTX 960 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison